 Should I Become a Park Naturalist?

 Park naturalists work directly with the public to educate individuals about the environment.
 They must be knowledgeable about park history, features, and attractions in order to address visitor needs and provide information.
 Park naturalists conduct tours of the grounds and serve as protectors of government property.
 Working in all types of weather conditions is required, and naturalists may sometimes have to deal with demanding or difficult park visitors.
-These workers have a full-time workweek around normal business hours.
+Park naturalists have a full-time workweek during typical business hours.

 |Degree Level||Bachelor's degree|